skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 Another thing that happens when you start to release more often is that you begin to feel any little pain points in your release process a lot more.
 A manual process you only perform once per month is something most people will just grin and bear; but when it's several times a day: not so much.
-All of those niggly little problems that you just put up with at the moment will start to become big problems - and that's a good thing; big problems get prioritised and fixed.
+All of those niggly little problems that you just put up with at the moment will start to become big problems - and that's a good thing: big problems get prioritised and fixed.

 It's sounds obvious, but doing something more often is a great way to get better at it.